Learn why social workers in Yorkshire & Humber are increasingly choosing permanent roles over temporary contracts.

 In recent years, local authority teams have become much more open to flexible working arrangements as well as increasing social workers’ overall pay.
 Coupled with the greater job security and additional benefits, this has made taking on a permanent role much more attractive.

 “Local authorities have recognised the need for flexible working and have worked to address some of the pay differential – with the recent change in tax arrangements and a general increase in pay, it’s much better having a permanent role in a local authority social work team.
 Being a permanent employee also means you get employee benefits such as holiday, sick pay and a pension amongst other things, which you miss out on working for an agency.”
+(Senior Children’s Social Worker, Assessment & Intervention Team)

-While agencies play a useful role by providing cover for staff shortages, relying too much on agency staff is often associated with instability, which can make it harder to deliver the best possible outcomes for children and young people.
+While agencies can play a vital role by providing cover for staff shortages, relying too much on agency staff is often associated with instability, which can make it harder to deliver the best possible outcomes for children and young people.
 The social workers we spoke to felt that being a permanent part of a team made it much easier to build positive relationships with the children and families they work with.

 “A key driver for me to come back to working as a social worker on a permanent basis was that I wanted to build long term relationships with children and families which you don’t get being an agency worker.
 I also recognised that having agency social workers costs local authorities much more money – money that could be spent on vital services for children.”
+(Senior Children’s Social Worker, Assessment & Intervention Team)

 In such an emotionally and mentally demanding profession, strong relationships with colleagues can play a major role.
-Local authorities in Yorkshire & the Humber are constantly working to ensure social workers can count on a positive and supportive culture, and being a permanent member of the team can really help you to get the most out of this.
+Local authorities in Yorkshire & the Humber are constantly working to ensure social workers can count on a positive and supportive culture and being a permanent member of the team can really help you to get the most out of this.

 “Over my years in social work, things have changed a lot.
 Teaching methods and approaches have changed, as has practice too.
 Most significantly, the older serious case reviews prompted much closer supervision and support, which really changed things for the better – better practice, better team working, and ultimately, better care and outcomes.”
+(Senior Social Worker, Disabled Children’s Team)

 Another great benefit to working on a permanent basis is the opportunity to build your skills and advance your career.
 Continuing Professional Development (CPD) is a big focus for Social Work England, and local authority employers are investing in their workforces, so there are plenty of chances to add to your skillset or progress to a more senior role.